Blood Clotting Disorders in Children

 How can I help my child live with blood-clotting disorders?

 Work with your child's healthcare provider to help prevent clots.
-As your child gets older, help him or her avoid things that further increase the risk of blood clots.
+As your child gets older, help them avoid things that further increase the risk of blood clots.
 These include:

 - Being overweight